eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 ### How can I make the rocket move "smoothly"?

-I recommend using a `setInterval()` which constantly checks (e.g. every 20 ms) which arrow keys are currently held down, and moves the rocket accordingly.
+We recommend using a `setInterval()` which constantly checks (e.g. every 20 ms) which arrow keys are currently held down, and moves the rocket accordingly.
 The starter code already keeps track of that for you in the `held` object, updated by the arrow key event handlers.

 Moving the rocket directly inside the keydown handler instead will not work well: the key would have to be pressed repeatedly rather than held, and two keys at once could not move the rocket diagonally.